joanseg/The-Positioning-Manual/chapters/06-About-the-Business-Value-of-Expertise.md

 The stakes are high, but lower than promising a client expertise that you haven't yet cultivated.
 In other words, you're leaning out over your skis, but not on a client project.
 Doing that on a client project would be a kind of malpractice, and that's not what I'm suggesting here.

-Instead, I'm suggesting you build a small audience (a few hundred or thousand people on an email list will do) and publish to your list frequently about your area of expertise.
+Instead, I'm suggesting you build a small audience (a few hundred on an email list will do) and publish to your list frequently about your area of expertise.

 At first you'll basically feel like a fraud.